Load 1D NMR spectrum in TopSpin format

 Load and Process the NMR Spectrum

 In this example we use a 1D NMR spectrum acquired using TopSpin.
 Example data is located in the data folder.
 All data enters into the same object structure so this example applies to any NMR format.
 DNPLab will try to identify the format of the NMR spectrum (e.g. TopSpin, VnmrJ, Kea, etc.).
 This will work in most cases.
 If the autodetect fails, the format can be explicitly given using the data_type attribute of the load function (e.g. data_type = "topspin").

 data = dnp.load("../../data/topspin/1") data.attrs["experiment_type"] = "nmr_spectrum"

 NMR spectra are typically phase sensitive (complex data) and the final processing step is to phase the spectrum.
-In DNPLab you can either manually phase correct the spectrum using the 'autophase' function using the 'manual' keyword and by giving a phase explicitely:
+In DNPLab you can either manually phase correct the spectrum using the 'phase' function and by giving a phase explicitly:

 Plot Processed Data